 In many cases, the lender is the successful bidder.
 However, it cannot displace you, change the locks, move your possessions, or take other improper eviction actions unless and until such time as it comes into lawful possession of the property, or you have abandoned it.
 If you believe your rights were violated, you should consult with a local attorney or legal aid office immediately.

 You have a right to redeem your house in foreclosure at any time, until the sale of the house is confirmed by the court.
 Redemption means that you pay off the mortgage loan in full, including all applicable fees (except attorney fees) and costs.
-For more general information, read Nolo's Right of Redemption Before Foreclosure.
+For more general information, read Right of Redemption Before (and After) Foreclosure.

 If you wish to redeem the property, you should request an itemized written payoff from the lender's attorney, which is usually good for at least 30 days.

-If you do not have the funds or financing to fully redeem the mortgage, you may still have the right reinstate the loan.
+If you do not have the funds or financing to fully redeem the mortgage, you may still have the right to reinstate the loan.
 That means that you can stop the foreclosure and cure the default by bringing the loan current.

 Ohio law does not recognize a right of reinstatement.
 However, your loan papers may provide for reinstatement.
 Many do.